 The full Crisis Communication Plan includes a list of key contacts, a step-by-step response plan, messaging templates, talking points and more.
 The Crisis Communication Plan is available to VTC stakeholders as a resource.
-For more information, please contact Lisa Mayo at lisa@gotuolumne.com or Katie Kirkland at katie@gotuolumne.com.
+For more information, please contact Lisa Mayo at lisa@gotuolumne.com.